Tips from a Computer Science graduate

 2. Tim’s point is valid (your mileage on books may vary), but for context, we should note that he became an attorney, whereas Hemo became a software developer.
 The latter is far more common among our alumni/ae.

-3. Larry Wauck says:
+3. Larry Wauck Avatar

 I’m just a concerned parent of a potential Gustavus computer science major and was poking around the Math/CS site and stumbled into this very considerate and informative essay.
 Good for you for taking the time to write it.